FlashpointProject/FlashpointSecureTools/FlashpointSecurePlayer/README.md

 **FP_HTDOCS_FILE**

-This is the path to the file downloaded from the URL within the Flashpoint Server's local HTDOCS folder.
+This is the path to the local file from the URL.
+The path is relative to Flashpoint's HTDOCS folder.

 **FP_HTDOCS_FILE_DIR**

-This is the path to the directory with the file downloaded from the URL within the Flashpoint Server's local HTDOCS folder.
+This is the path to the directory with the local file from the URL.
+The path is relative to Flashpoint's HTDOCS folder.

 # Modes
 The Mode determines what action Flashpoint Secure Player will perform after all of the Modifications are made.
 For example, the end goal may be to open a browser, or a specific software.
 Modes are exclusive - there may only be one set at a time.